June 4th, 2019

 To enter we each had to pay 30,000 kip, about $3.40, and begin to walk through a path that led to a bear sanctuary that housed 6-8 Asian Moon Bears.
 They were rescued from poachers that capture them for their bile to be sold on the market.
 We then walk up some more paths and made it to a very beautiful cascading waterfall that fell down in steps.
 As we were a big group many of us got separated naturally and I continued trekking with Vincenzo, an Italian guy and an American girl.
 I put my valuables in Vincenzos’ backpack, take off my shirt and shoes and dipped quickly into the clear cold water.
 The floor of the waterfalls was very muddy and squishy, so I ended up floating and swimming around.
 Vincenzo and the American girl stripped down and got in very slowly… so I had to splash these kiddies a bit to get in.

 The waterfalls were obviously very beautiful and relaxing.
 We swam a bit and jumped off some rocks and met up with the others which were at a higher tier of waterfall.
 There we found them jumping off a slanted stone column, some of them doing back flips into the water.
 We must of been there at the waterfalls for 3-4 hours before we headed back and jumped on our motorbikes.
 We all lined up and took a photo of all of us and sped off.
 We were all feeling good and confident and rode back the same way we came.
 Some were riding cautiously and others were going along fairly quickly, myself included.
 We go down the curvy roads and enjoyed the scenery along the way.We were probably about 30 minutes into our ride when suddenly, a pothole covered in brown muddy water jumps in front of me.
 I must of been going around 45-50 mph.
-The front tire dips into the hole and I went flying right over the handlebars landing on my right elbow and then my right shoulder, rolling over twice on the dirt road.
+The front tire dips into the hole and I went flying right over the handlebars landing right back in Thailand on my right elbow and shoulder; rolling over twice on the dirt road.

-It happened so fast that the only thing that ran through my head and out my mouth was “Ohhhhh Shittttt!”
+It happened so fast that the only thing that ran through my head and out my mouth was

 I had crashed in Laos.